Wayshaping

 • Wayshaping as practice – the refinement of methods and practices that support more skilful engagement with these dynamics, enabling agents to stabilise conditions that make desired forms of action easier to enact and sustain.

-You can view some of the outputs of our efforts below.
-There are several publications currently under review or in press.
+You can view some of the outputs of our efforts below and their conceptual precursors.
+There are also several publications currently under review or in press.

 For more about the practice of wayshaping (e.g., workshops, courses, coaching), see https://wayshaping.org/